sachem v.3 hi-end monoblock amplifier

 the new sachem v.3 (black version)

-The success of the original sachem’s first series persuaded us, many years ago, to continue, leading to the release of an upgraded version, sachem v.2.
+The success of the original sachem’s first series persuaded us, many years ago, to continue, leading to the release of sachem v.2 series.
 And now, the latest series, sachem v.3, has arrived.

-The v.3 version features a redesigned PC board with a layout as compact as possible and a linear, pure design of the cabinet, carved from bars of solid aluminium and machined to perfection.
-Anyway, the v.3 boasts a unique big difference from other hi-end amps: it's wire-free!
-Another peculiarity is the unusual response on the musical transients: fulminant "speed" and total sound control, which is of paramount importance in an amplifier.
-I have live recordings of big classical orchestras performing "crazy" modern music and, with this very complex music, the v.3 seems to fully enjoy, giving you a feeling of incredible clarity and endless power, on peaks of more than 80dB of dynamic range, at live volume!
-To have an idea about its qualities, you could take a look at the testimonials page of this website.
-However, to fully discover its superiority, and to help you appreciate what we have achieved, we highly recommend that you compare the sachem v.3 to any hi-end amps on the market, without budget constraints and using very dynamic and well-recorded CDs.
-Unlike other amps, the v.3 loves very complex loads, so compare it using so-called "difficult" speakers.
-You'll find out that It thrives where others falter!
+The v.3 version features a redesigned PC board with a layout as compact as possible, and minor modifications to the circuitry and components.
+All is enclosed in a new cabinet of pure and linear design, carved from solid bars of aluminium and machined to perfection.
+Additionally, the v.3 boasts another significant difference from other hi-end amps: it's wire-free!
+Another peculiarity is the unusual response on the musical transients: fulminant "speed" and total sound control, which is paramount in an amplifier.
+I have live recordings of big classical orchestras performing "crazy" modern music, and with this very complex music, the v.3 seems to fully enjoy itself, giving you a feeling of incredible clarity and endless power, on peaks of more than 90dB of dynamic range, at live volume!
+To give you an idea of its qualities, you could take a look at the testimonials page on this website.
+However, to fully discover its superiority and help you appreciate what we have achieved, we highly recommend that you compare the sachem v.3 to any hi-end amps on the market, without budget constraints and using very dynamic and well-recorded CDs.
+Unlike other amps, the v.3 loves very complex loads, so make these comparisons employing so-called "difficult" speakers.
+You'll find that It thrives where others falter!

 an overview of the sachem v.3 monoblock and ... a few considerations